MathieuFortune/mathieufortune.github.io/_posts/2024-09-06-design-sprint.md

                         <div class="timeline-content">
                             <p class="bold">Problem Mapping and Goal Setting</p>
                             <p>
-                                1. I facilitated a session to define the long-term goal for the project<br/>
+                                <li>I facilitated a session to define the long-term goal for the project</li>
-                                2. We created a comprehensive map of actors and actions leading to the end goal<br/>
+                                <li>We created a comprehensive map of actors and actions leading to the end goal</li>
-                                3. I prepared targeted questions for team input in upcoming sessions
+                                <li>I prepared targeted questions for team input in upcoming sessions</li>
                             </p>
                         </div>
                     </div>